 Who is leading the Quit2Heal study?

-The Principal Investigator for Quit2Heal is Jonathan Bricker, PhD, a scientist who specializes in smoking cessation and is a Full Professor at the Fred Hutchinson Cancer Research Center and Affiliate Professor at the University of Washington.
+The Principal Investigator for Quit2Heal is Jonathan Bricker, PhD, a scientist who specializes in smoking cessation and is a Full Professor at the Fred Hutchinson Cancer Center and Affiliate Professor at the University of Washington.
 He has published over 90 peer-reviewed scientific articles.

 The Co-Investigators for Quit2Heal are Jamie Ostroff at Memorial Sloan Kettering who is Vice Chair for Research in the Department of Psychiatry & Behavioral Sciences and Founder/Director of the Tobacco Treatment Program at Memorial Sloan Kettering Cancer Center, and Lee Westmaas who is the Scientific Director of Tobacco Research at the American Cancer Society.